-Objective Control Gene General 01.
+Object ive Control Genera al O 1.
 Maintain the heritage significance and integrity of heritage items and group heritage items C1.
 Any development application for works to a heritage item must be accompanied by a Heritage Impact Statement as required by the Bayside Local Environmental Plan 2020.
 O2.
-Ensure new work is sympathetic and provides for the long-term conservation of the heritage item.
 C2.
-Development of a heritage item must: a. protect the setting of the heritage item
+Heritage Impact Statement as required by C3.
+The design and siting of new work must complement the form, orientation, scale and architectural style of the heritage item.
+C4.
+Encourage heritage items to be used for purposes that are appropriate to their heritage significance.
+C5.
+Adequate open space must be provided around the heritage item to maintain significant or historic public domain views to and from the heritage item.
+C6.
+Original or significant landscape features that are associated with the heritage item and/or contribute to the setting must be